MohamedKhedrawy/EVAL/README.md

 # 🧠 EVAL — A Retro-Inspired Quiz App

-**EVAL** is a full-stack MERN (MongoDB, Express, React, Node.js) application designed to help students practice more effectively.
-With a smart test generation system, mistake tracking, and a nostalgic retro interface, studying becomes more personal, targeted, and fun.
+**EVAL** is a full-stack MERN (MongoDB, Express, React, Node.js) application designed to help students practice more effectively with a shared question inventory, smart test generation system, mistake tracking, control over repeated questions and a nostalgic retro interface.

 ---